JonUXD/isthemarketcheap/content/faq.md

 **DISCOUNT**: 5-20% below all-time high
 **NEUTRAL**: Within 5% of all-time high

+## How often does the data refresh?
+The objective is not to show real time data, but daily data.
+The data is cached for a period from 1 to 24 hours and refreshed when the next user enters the page.
+This ensures the data is always less than 24 hours old.

 ## Should I buy the asset if the Status says 'CHEAP'?
 No, this is just a comparison with the all time high, it is not a signal to buy or sell.